creating2morrow/neveko/docs/man.md

 * getting started the app will automatically generate an account and associated monero PRIMARY address.
 Only use it here to maintain privacy
 * deposit some stagenet monero in your xmr account (address at top of gui screen)
-* once unlocked nevmes xmr balance will display
+* once unlocked neveko xmr balance will display
 * click `check status` and `Create JWP`
 * when authorizing to send to contact an invoice will be generated
 * authorize payment and tx proof generation in the prompt